theofidry/AliceDataFixtures/README.md

 It is common to load the fixtures for tests, but then you might need to reset your database between each tests.
 There is two ways of doing it: purge between each test which works but comes with an overhead and warping the test in a transaction which can be rollbacked at the end of the test.
-The second approach is usually faster but requires a database that support transactions and removes the ability to peak at the database in a middle of a test while debugging.
+The second approach is usually faster but requires a database that supports transactions and removes the ability to peak at the database in the middle of a test while debugging.

 #### PHPUnit

-There is several approach, the following is a simple approach for one test case with Symfony.
-Depending of your needs, you might use the Symfony base TestCase or a PHPUnit listener (take a look at [dmaicher/doctrine-test-bundle](https://github.com/dmaicher/doctrine-test-bundle)).
+There are several approaches, the following one is a simple one for test case with Symfony.
+Depending on your needs, you might use the Symfony base TestCase or a PHPUnit listener.
+In case of Symfony, take a look at [dmaicher/doctrine-test-bundle](https://github.com/dmaicher/doctrine-test-bundle) which transparently provides a transactional run for your tests.
+In that case you can also disable default purge mode by setting `default_purge_mode` [configuration option](#configuration) to `no_purge`.

 If you are not using Symfony, this should still give you a pretty good idea on how to do it.

 With purge: